» TV & PPV

 Superstar der Woche

-ROBERT THOMPSON: Honestly, I could tell you I really wasn't a big part of the Boot Camp until Mike and Donovan left.
+Robert Thompson: Honestly, I could tell you I really wasn't a big part of the Boot Camp until Mike (editor's note: Mike Modest) and Donovan (editor's note: Donovan Morgan) left.
 I was wrestling for the promotion, but never really involved with the training.
 I was doing Roland a favor by holding up fort until we got another trainer to train the class but as I was doing this I fell in love with the aspect of training and told Roland I would love to do this full-time.
 I do not see myself doing anything else, the Boot Camp has put another level of enjoyment into my life.

 Roland Alexander is a hard working guy who could close shop at anytime, but chooses not to because of his love for the business and his love for APW.
 I think his dedication to the business rubs off on all of us.

-CAGEMATCH: You're working as head trainer in the APW Boot Camp with American Dragon & Jardi Frantz.
+You're working as head trainer in the APW Boot Camp with American Dragon and Jardi Frantz.
 What do you think of them as both, wrestler and personalities?

 Jardi, What can I say about Jardi?
 He is probably one of the hardest working guys in the business.
 He is what we call a "gym rat".
 He loves to be in the gym working out in the ring and loves to help our cruiser weights work on their high flying techniques.
 I don't think I would be having so much fun and enjoy doing what I'm doing if I didn't have two of the most talented guys working with me.